InstituteforDiseaseModeling/laser/notes.md

 - How do cohorts progress over time?
 - How do cohorts interact with other entities/agents?
 - How do agents exit the cohort?

+## Other

+### Compose Rather than Configure

+Choose the necessary components for the model and for reporting rather than enabling/disabling features from a large feature set.